 Structural Codes have been designed by engineers to withstand the wind loads from “100 year storms” along with snow loading data where appropriate.
 The load requirements for your structure will depend on your area’s climate and weather patterns.

-All of the same building code rules apply to steel buildings as they do to other types of structures.
+All of the same building code rules apply to steel buildings as they do to other types of steel buildings.
 However, Energy Code singles these out in numerous places by making different insulation requirements for metal compared with that of wood or concrete construction materials.

 Buildingsguide.com goes into great detail regarding the various code restrictions imposed by each state.
 These include electrical codes, plumbing codes, mechanical codes, fire codes and much more.
 Make sure to be fully informed regarding you states codes and permitting processes before you make a steel building purchase.